-Tapestry observations maybe less frequent, this is because all staff working with the children are 'in the moment' providing first class care and education, we no longer have the capacity of an office team to type up observations.
-We do however try to publish photos of your child's week and encourage you to add to your child's learning journey, sharing things you have done at home.
+Tapestry observations are now published half termly.
+We do however try to publish photos of your child's week through our Facebook page and encourage you to add to your child's learning journey to Tapestry, sharing things you have done at home.

-Telephone appointments are available to all parents with key persons termly, however if you would like more frequent contact please let us know.
+Telephone appointments are available to all parents with key persons termly, however if you would like more frequent contact, please let us know.